N-dcool/DSA-Interview-Prep/README.md

 # 🚀 DSA & Interview Preparation Tracker

 ## 📌 Overview
-This repository is for tracking our group's progress in **DSA, System Design, and CS Fundamentals** to prepare for product-based IT company interviews.
+This repository is for tracking our group's progress in **DSA, System Design, CS Fundamentals, and more** to prepare for product-based IT company interviews.

 ### 🔥 How We Use This Repo
-1. 📅 **Daily Progress Logs** → Each member updates `progress.md` daily.
+1. 📅 **Daily Progress Logs** → Each member maintains their own folder.
 2. ✅ **Task Management (GitHub Projects)** → Track tasks in the Kanban board.
 3. 💬 **Doubt Discussions (Issues)** → Raise an issue if you're stuck.
 4. 🎯 **Weekly Review (Pull Requests)** → Summarize weekly progress via PRs.